 Ever since witnessing the trend of rapidly rising case numbers of infected persons in neighboring China, with which it shares a border, in January 2020, the Government of Mongolia has announced a succession of strict measures in response to the global spread of the novel coronavirus (hereinafter referred to as "COVID-19").
 Mongolia has taken measures such as setting forth a heightened state of readiness, suspending international flight service (excluding charter flights), imposing entry restrictions on overseas visitors, closing its borders along overland routes (aside from those for cargo shipments), and closing schools nationwide.
-In addition, other measures it has taken include mandating that arrangements be made for work-from-home structures for parents who have infants and young children.
+In addition, other measures for parents who have infants and young children.
 What is more, in March the Government of Mongolia released its COVID-19 Pandemic Response Plan, the goal of which is to ameliorate the domestic economic and social impacts of the pandemic crisis, and to prevent COVID-19 and offer medical care for it in a comprehensive manner.
 After beginning to strengthen its structures to prepare for the spread of the infection within the country, on April 29 the Government of Mongolia enacted the Act to Prevent the Spread of COVID-19 in its efforts to maintain public health.